foodfight/showz/scripts/episode-35-ffs-a-year-in-review.md

     What's Cookin' and the Interview and new music at the close of the show.
     We'll ask our guests for suggestions or pull a gem out of our hosts' playlists.

-Bryan gives an emotional reminder of the purpose of the FoodFightShow, to make our listeners feel like they are at the the center of the Chef community and not at its edges, regardless of their physical location.

 The [listener
 survey](https://s3.amazonaws.com/foodfightshow/Survey+Results.pdf)